 What Changed in October 2023: Appendix Returning Resident

-In October 2023, the Home Office introduced Appendix Returning Resident to the Immigration Rules, which replaced the previous returning resident provisions.
-The changes are significant and are still not widely understood — most articles on this topic have not been updated to reflect them.
+In October 2023, the Home Office introduced Appendix Returning Resident to the Immigration Rules, replacing the previous returning resident provisions.
+The changes are significant and are not yet widely reflected in published guidance.

 How to Apply as a Returning Resident

-If your ILR has lapsed due to a two-year or longer absence, you cannot simply return to the UK and present yourself at the border.
-You must apply for a Returning Resident visa before you travel.
+Where ILR has lapsed due to a two-year or longer absence, it is not possible to return to the UK and present at the border without prior authorisation.
+A Returning Resident visa must be applied for before travelling.

 Can ILR Be Revoked?

 Yes.
 The Home Office has the power under the Immigration Act 1971 to revoke ILR on specific grounds.
-Revocation is an active decision — distinct from the automatic lapse that occurs through absence — and it can happen at any point, including years after ILR was originally granted.
+Revocation is an active decision — distinct from the automatic lapse that occurs through extended absence — and may occur at any point, including years after ILR was originally granted.

 Criminal Convictions and Deportation

 Where a custodial sentence of 12 months or more is imposed on a foreign national, the Home Office is required by statute to consider whether a deportation order is appropriate.
 A deportation order, if made, automatically cancels ILR.
-Being served with a deportation order is not the end of the process — there are rights of appeal — but it is a very serious step that requires immediate specialist legal advice.
+There are rights of appeal against deportation orders, but the position is serious and requires immediate specialist legal advice.

-Even a sentence below the 12-month threshold can result in revocation in certain circumstances.
-The length of residence in the UK, the nature of the offence, the person’s family ties, and the impact of removal on those family members are all relevant factors.
+Sentences below the 12-month threshold may also result in revocation in certain circumstances.
+The nature and seriousness of the offence, the length of residence in the UK, and the impact of removal on family members are all relevant considerations.

 A conviction that is spent under the Rehabilitation of Offenders Act 1974 does not automatically protect an ILR holder from revocation proceedings.
-The Home Office can take into account spent convictions when assessing whether continued presence in the UK is conducive to the public good.
-However, the older the conviction and the stronger the person’s ties to the UK, the weaker the case for revocation becomes.
+The Home Office may take spent convictions into account when assessing whether continued presence in the UK is conducive to the public good.
+However, the older the conviction and the stronger the individual’s ties to the UK, the weaker the case for revocation.

 Deception or Fraud in the Original Application